aledecicco/english-programming-language/README.md

 ### Examples
 Assign the value `2` to variables `x`, `y`, and `z`:
 ```
-Let x, y, and z be 2.
+Let x, y, and z be numbers equal to 2.
 ```

 Make the current function return `6`: